All 159 Wada Sanzo Colors

 About Wada Sanzo's Color Dictionary

-Wada Sanzo (1883-1967) was a renowned Japanese painter and color theorist who created one of the most influential color collections in design history.
-His "A Dictionary of Color Combinations" was first published in 1933 during the Shōwa period, featuring meticulously selected colors that work together in perfect harmony.
+Wada Sanzo (1883–1967) was a renowned Japanese painter and color theorist who created one of the most influential color collections in design history.
+His A Dictionary of Color Combinations was first published in 1933 during the Shōwa period, with colors meticulously selected to work in perfect harmony.

 How to Use These Colors